Connect with us

 Supreme Court could assure abortion ban in Mississippi, or people could vote

-For abortion to be banned in Mississippi, a 1998 Supreme Court ruling — that “abortion is protected” under the Constitution — must be reversed.
+For abortion to be banned in Mississippi, a 1998 Supreme Court ruling — that “abortion is protected” under the state Constitution — must be reversed.

-The state Supreme Court most likely will have a chance to make that reversal thanks to a filed claiming a Mississippi trigger law banning most abortions upon the repeal of Roe v.
+The state Supreme Court most likely will have a chance to make that reversal thanks to a lawsuit filed claiming a Mississippi trigger law banning most abortions upon the repeal of Roe v.
 Wade cannot go into effect because of the 1998 state Supreme Court ruling.
 A very conservative Supreme Court can simply reverse that 1998 decision and the trigger law can go into effect banning most abortions in the state.

 But another way to reverse that 1998 decision is to let the people vote.

-Gov. Tate Reeves could call a special of the Mississippi Legislature for the purpose of passing a constitutional resolution.
+Gov. Tate Reeves could call a special session of the Mississippi Legislature for the purpose of passing a constitutional resolution.
 That resolution — presumably to ban abortion or most abortions in Mississippi — would then go before the voters.
 If the voters approved it, presto — abortion would be banned.

 The election could take place on Nov.
 8 — the date of the already scheduled general election.
 But if legislators wanted, they could schedule a special election earlier to vote on the constitutional amendment to ban abortions.
 In the past, legislators have scheduled votes on constitutional amendments for dates other than the date of the regularly scheduled general election.